CHAPTER 13. OFFENSES--MISCELLANEOUS

 Sec.
 13-28.2.
 Exceptions. [back to top]

-Nothing in this Section shall prohibit any public library or accredited educational institution from circulating harmful material to any person under the age of eighteen (18) years old provided such circulation is with parental consent and for a legitimate educational or scientific purpose.
+Nothing in this Section shall prohibit any public library or accredited educational institution from circulating harmful material to any person under the age of twenty-one (21) years old provided such circulation is with parental consent and for a legitimate educational or scientific purpose.
 Nothing in this Section shall prohibit a parent from distributing to his child any harmful material.
 (Ord.
-80-70)
+80-70; 19-36)

 Sec.
 13-28.3.
 Penalty. [back to top]

-Any person, corporation, firm, partnership or other business entity violating any provision of this ordinance shall pay a fine of not less than fifteen dollars ($15.00) and not more than five hundred dollars ($500.00).
+Any person, corporation, firm, partnership or other business entity violating any provision of this ordinance shall pay a fine of not less than one hundred fifty dollars ($150.00) and not more than seven hundred fifty dollars ($750.00).
 (Ord.
-80-70)
+80-70; 19-36)

 Sec.
 13-28.4.
 Severability. [back to top]